 Applies to applicants who qualify for the bar examination based upon having attended an ABA-approved law school and having satisfied the requirements of section 520.3 or based upon their foreign legal education alone under section 520.6, and who commenced their legal studies after August 1, 2016.
 Foreign-educated applicants who are required to complete an LL.M. program at an ABA-approved law school in order to sit for the bar examination under section 520.6, the skills competency requirement will apply to those who commence their LL.M. program after August 1, 2018.
 More information on the requirement is available from the New York State Board of Law Examiners.

-NY Bar and Certification of Professional Skills Competency: Info for J.D.
-Students
+The NY Bar and Certification of Professional Skills Competency: "Pathway 1" Info for J.D.
+Students (click here for PDF of NY Form Affidavit)

 This section summarizes the requirements of NY Court of Appeals Rule 520.18 for JD students entering the JD program on or after August 2016; it does not displace an individual’s responsibility to read, understand, and comply with any of the NY Bar rules and regulations, including Section 520.18.
 Moreover, only the NY Board of Law Examiners (and ultimately the NY Court of Appeals) can determine eligibility to sit for the NY Bar exam.

-Section 520.18 of the NY Court of Appeals Rules for the Admission of Attorneys and Counselors at Law requires an applicant who seeks admission to the New York bar to establish that he or she has acquired skills and professional values necessary to competently practice law.
+Section 520.18 of the NY Court of Appeals Rules for the Admission of Attorneys and Counselors at Law requires a New York bar applicant to establish that he or she has acquired “skills and professional values” necessary for “basic competence and ethical participation in the legal profession” consistent with ABA Standard 302(b), (c), and (d).
 Applicants may satisfy this requirement by completing one of five separate pathways described in section 520.18.
 Pathway 1 allows an applicant to submit a certification from the applicant’s law school confirming that (a) the law school has developed a plan identifying and incorporating into its curriculum the skills and professional values that, in the school’s judgment, are required for its graduates’ basic competence and ethical participation in the legal profession; and (b) the applicant has acquired sufficient competency in those skills and sufficient familiarity with those professional values.

-As our J.D. program learning outcomes describe, students should understand and be able to apply advanced lawyering skills developed through academic offerings in any area they choose to emphasize, such as business methods, litigation, negotiations, public speaking and persuasion, transactional planning and drafting, the formation and implementation of laws and public policy, and participation in clinics and externships.
+In accordance with our learning outcomes, students should master the fundamentals of legal reasoning, argument, and writing, as well as professional ethics.
+They should develop advanced lawyering skills through academic offerings in any area they choose to emphasize, such as business methods, litigation, negotiations, public speaking and persuasion, transactional planning and drafting, the formation and implementation of laws and public policy, and participation in clinics and externships.
 Further, students should identify and be able to resolve situations where lawyers have professional and ethical obligations, including those that might arise as a representative of a client, an officer of the court, or in other situations involving the legal profession’s standards of professional responsibility.

-NY Bar and Certification of Professional Skills Competency: Info for LL.M.
-Students
+The NY Bar and Certification of Professional Skills Competency: Info for LL.M.
+Students (click here for PDF of NY Form Affidavit)

 This section summarizes the requirements of NY Court of Appeals Rule 520.18; it does not displace an individual’s responsibility to read, understand, and comply with any of the NY Bar rules and regulations, including Section 520.18 and the FAQs promulgated by the NY Board of Law Examiners.